 To avoid this short-term reaction tinting your results, we recommend that you take your first measurement of the day 15 minutes after waking up, but before taking a shower, exercising, having breakfast, drinking coffee, etc. The best procedure is to get up, use the bathroom, sit down or lie down, wait for 5 minutes, and take a measurement.

-Measurements taken right after waking up can sometimes show too low stress and too low productivity levels, or too high stress and too low energy scores.
+Measurements taken right after waking up can sometimes show too low stress and too low focus levels, or too high stress and too low energy scores.
 Later measurements, as per our recommendations, will be more accurate.

 So, if you take back-to-back measurements right after waking up, they’ll most probably show different results: the time between measurements will be enough for the body to become wide awake and for the balance between your sympathetic and parasympathetic systems to change.